StanFaas/proptypes/README.md

 "react/prop-types": 1,
 ```

-This makes sure your linter will show warnings when props are not set as proptypes and when proptypes are not used.
+This makes sure your linter will show warnings when props are not set as PropTypes and when PropTypes are not used.
 If you want, you can also change the 1 to 2.
 It will then give you an error instead of an warning.

 ### Prepare ESLint report